codeintegrity-ai/mutahunter/examples/java_maven/mutant_analysis.md

 ### Vulnerable Code Areas
 **File:** `src/main/java/com/example/BankAccount.java`
-**Location:** Lines 28, 36, 39, 66
+**Location:** Lines 28, 36, 56, 66
-**Description:** The methods `deposit` and `withdraw` do not handle zero or negative amounts correctly.
-Specifically, the `withdraw` method ignores the overdraft limit if the withdrawal amount is less than the balance.
-Additionally, the `scheduleTransaction` method allows for scheduling transactions with zero days, which could lead to unintended immediate execution.
+**Description:** The methods `deposit`, `withdraw`, `executeBatchTransactions`, and `scheduleTransaction` contain vulnerabilities due to improper handling of negative values and null checks.
+Specifically, allowing negative deposits and withdrawals can lead to incorrect balance updates, while the lack of null checks for transaction arrays can cause `NullPointerExceptions`.

 ### Test Case Gaps
 **File:** `src/test/java/com/example/BankAccountTest.java`
-**Location:** Test methods `testDeposit`, `testWithdraw`, and `testScheduleTransaction`
+**Location:** Various test methods
-**Reason:** Existing test cases do not account for edge cases such as zero or negative deposit/withdrawal amounts.
-The tests also fail to validate the behavior when overdraft limits are ignored or when scheduling transactions for zero days.
+**Reason:** Existing test cases do not account for edge cases involving negative amounts for deposits and withdrawals.
+Additionally, there are no tests to verify the behavior of the system when null arrays are passed to `executeBatchTransactions`, nor do they check for scheduling transactions with non-positive days.

 ### Improvement Recommendations
 **New Test Cases Needed:**
-1. **Test Method:** `testDepositZeroOrNegativeAmount`
+1. **Test Method:** `testDepositNegativeAmount`
-   - **Description:** Verify that depositing zero or negative amounts throws an `IllegalArgumentException`.
+   - **Description:** Verify that an `IllegalArgumentException` is thrown when attempting to deposit a negative amount.

-2. **Test Method:** `testWithdrawZeroOrNegativeAmount`
+2. **Test Method:** `testWithdrawNegativeAmount`
-   - **Description:** Ensure that attempting to withdraw zero or negative amounts results in an `IllegalArgumentException`.
+   - **Description:** Ensure that an `IllegalArgumentException` is thrown when attempting to withdraw a negative amount.

-3. **Test Method:** `testWithdrawExceedingBalanceIgnoringOverdraft`
+3. **Test Method:** `testExecuteBatchTransactionsWithNull`
-   - **Description:** Test the scenario where a withdrawal exceeds the balance but is within the overdraft limit to confirm proper handling.
+   - **Description:** Test the behavior of `executeBatchTransactions` when null arrays are passed for deposits and withdrawals, ensuring proper exception handling.

-4. **Test Method:** `testScheduleTransactionZeroDays`
+4. **Test Method:** `testScheduleTransactionWithNegativeDays`
-   - **Description:** Validate that scheduling a transaction for zero days raises an `IllegalArgumentException`.
+   - **Description:** Confirm that an `IllegalArgumentException` is thrown when scheduling a transaction with negative days.

-By addressing these gaps, the test suite will better cover critical edge cases, enhancing the robustness of the `BankAccount` class.
+By implementing these test cases, the code's robustness can be significantly improved, ensuring that it properly handles edge cases and maintains integrity in transaction processing.